 Automatically check the web for updates

-We strongly recommend that you keep this setting enabled.
+We recommend that you keep this setting enabled.
 It is the primary way in which we inform you of update availability.
 FAR updates contain bug fixes as well as new features.

 Check every n days